-- (1) A person is a member of the parish assembly of a Parish for a rateable year if in respect of that rateable year - - (a) the person resides in the Parish and is registered for the Parish as an elector in public elections; - (b) the person's name is on the Rates List or the person has made a return; or - (c) the person's name is for the time being on the list kept by the Constable in accordance with Article 25(3) as a representative of a body corporate. - (2) A member of the Parish Assembly has one vote on any decision by the Assembly despite the fact that - - (a) the member is the owner or occupier or both of more than one area of land in the Parish; - (b) the member is the representative of more than one body corporate; or - (c) the member is the owner or occupier of an area of land in the Parish and the representative of a body corporate.
+- (1) A person is a member of the parish assembly of a Parish for a rateable year - - (a) if the person resides in the Parish and is registered for the Parish as an elector in public elections; - (b) if, where two or more people are liable to pay a rate, the person's name appears first on the Rates List or, in the absence of a Rates List, on any return those people have made; or - (c) if the person's name is for the time being, and has been for at least 48 hours, on the list kept by the Connétable in accordance with Article 25(3) as a representative of a body corporate. - (2) A member of the Parish Assembly has one vote on any decision by the Assembly. - (3) Paragraph (2) applies despite the fact that the member may be qualified by virtue of paragraph (1) more than once to be a member of the Parish Assembly.